Earn credits toward your degree and gain career experience while exploring the beautiful islands in the Bocas del Toro Province of Panama.

 Get hands on experience leading and teaching classes for students ages 3–12.
 Create lesson plans, design new activities and programs.
 Interns may work in preschool/kindergarten classes or with after-school programs, or a mix of the two.

 Help to expand extracurricular activity offerings throughout communities in the Bocas del Toro region.
 This placement provides an opportunity for the intern to share their passion for a specific skill or hobby and create a program for students.
-Examples of projects that have been created by interns include a swim lesson & ocean safety program, yoga classes, and a marine education & snorkel teen mentorship program.
+Past intern projects include: marine education program, yoga classes, photography program, English classes.

 Learn the ins and outs of running a nonprofit organization by assisting with the general administration of a local nonprofit organization.
 Interns are involved in fundraising, volunteer recruitment, program delivery, financial planning and budgeting, and other day-to-day operations.